 Course Hours: 9:00 a.m. – 5:00 p.m.

-A relational database application such as Microsoft® Office Access® 2013 can help you and your organization collect and manage large amounts of data.
+A relational database application such as Microsoft® Access® 2016/365 can help you and your organization collect and manage large amounts of data.
 Access is a versatile tool.
 You can use it as a personal data management tool (for your use alone), or you can use it as a construction set to develop applications for an entire department or organization.
-In this course, you will learn how to use Access 2013 to manage your data, including creating a new database; constructing tables; designing forms and reports; and creating queries to join, filter, and sort data.
+In this course, you will use Access 2016 to manage your data, including creating a new database; constructing tables; designing forms and reports; and creating queries to join, filter, and sort data.

-Target Student: This course is designed for students who wish to establish a foundational understanding of Microsoft Office Access 2013, including the skills necessary to create a new database, construct data tables, design forms and reports, and create queries.
-This is also for individuals whose job responsibilities include constructing relational databases, performing database maintenance, creating advanced queries and reports, or integrating Access with other programs.
+Target Student: This course is designed for students who wish to establish a foundational understanding of Microsoft Office Access 2016, including the skills necessary to create a new database, construct data tables, design forms and reports, and create queries.

 - Organize and manage data stored within Access tables.